Brad-Tudor-Eng/tic-tac-toe/README.md

 - Planning: ~40 min

 > I spent most of the inital time in the project simply laying out what I wanted to do, reading though the code base, and figuring out what tickets I wanted to focus on.
+Then coming up with a game plan.

 - Basics: ~10 min